johnwiseheart/johnwiseheart/README.md

-I'm a full-stack software engineer from Sydney currently living in Seattle and working at at Candid Health!
+I'm a full-stack software engineer from Sydney currently living in Seattle and working at Hex!

 You can find a history of my personal projects here on GitHub.